bodymoto/bodymoto/README.md

 <h2> Welcome, </h2><br/>

-I am solo engineering the MVP of bodyboon.com (currently in closed beta), a food & nutrient web application for meal nutrition analysis.<br/>
+I am solo developing the MVP of bodyboon.com (currently in closed beta), a food & nutrient web application for meal nutrition analysis.<br/>

 The project code is not available to the general public.
 This work includes but is not limited to: